Counting (music): Introduction to systems: numbers and syllables

 The method involving numbers may be termed count chant, "to identify it as a unique instructional process."

 In lieu of simply counting the beats of a measure, other systems can be used which may be more appropriate to the particular piece of music.
 Depending on the tempo, the divisions of a beat may be vocalized as well (for slower times), or skipping numbers altogether (for faster times).
 As an alternative to counting, a metronome can be used to accomplish the same function.

 Triple meter, such as 3/4, is often counted 1 2 3, while compound meter, such as 6/8, is often counted in two and subdivided "One-and-ah-Two-and-ah" but may be articulated as "One-la-lee-Two-la-lee".
 For each subdivision employed a new syllable is used.
 For example, sixteenth notes in 4/4 are counted 1 e & a 2 e & a 3 e & a 4 e & a, using numbers for the quarter note, "&" for the eighth note, and "e" and "a" for the sixteenth note level.
 Triplets may be counted "1 tri ple 2 tri ple 3 tri ple 4 tri ple" and sixteenth note triplets "1 la li + la li 2 la li + la li".
 Quarter note triplets, due to their different rhythmic feel, may be articulated differently as "1 dra git 3 dra git".

 Rather than numbers or nonsense syllables, a random word may be assigned to a rhythm to clearly count each beat.
 An example is with a triplet, so that a triplet subdivision is often counted "tri-pl-et".
 The Kodály Method uses "Ta" for quarter notes and "Ti-Ti" for eighth notes.
-For sextuplets simply say triplet twice (see Sextuplet rhythm.png), while quintuplets may be articulated as "un-i-vers-i-ty".
+For sextuplets simply say triplet twice (see Sextuplet rhythm.png), while quintuplets may be articulated as "un-i-vers-i-ty", or other five-syllable words such as "hip-po-pot-a-mus".
 In some approaches, "rote-before-note", the fractional definitions of notes are not taught to children until after they are able to perform syllable or phrase-based versions of these rhythms.

 "However the counting may be syllabized, the important skill is to keep the pulse steady and the division exact."

 There are various ways to count rhythm, from simple numbers to counting syllables to beat placement syllables.